odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Certificate
 ~~~~~~~~~~~
-In order to generate the electronic invoice signature, a digital certificate with extension(.pfx)
+In order to generate the electronic invoice signature, a digital certificate with the extension ``.pfx``
 is required, proceed to this section and load your file and password.

 .. image:: media/Chile03_3.png